regine/meltmodel/README.md

 The model executables will now be located in ```melt_mod/bin```

-A more complete installation guide is available [here](install.html).
+A more complete installation guide is available in install.md.

 Additional Information
 ----------------------